life00/awecron.sh/README.md

 ## Experimental Features

 The following are features that for some reason (*usually related to stability or performance*) are not enabled by default in awecron.
+They are planned to be eventually improved, fully implemented or removed.
 To enable a feature from this list you will have to manually uncomment code where comments mention the feature.

 - parallelism
   - *description*
 - "try again later" cronjob run
+  - *description*
+- timeout
   - *description*

 ## To-Do